 You have a right to an interpreter if you cannot understand or speak English.
 You have this right in any legal proceeding started by DCS, a prosecuting attorney, or other government body.
 In other legal proceedings, you may have to pay for an interpreter yourself.

 You should not have to pay for an interpreter if you need one due to a disability.
 If you or your witness cannot easily understand or talk because of a hearing or speech impairment, you have the right to an interpreter.
 This interpreter is appointed and paid for in civil and criminal proceedings.

 *If you feel that the interpreter is not doing a good job, you have the right to ask for a new interpreter.

 DCS must provide an interpreter if you cannot communicate very well in English.
 Ask for an interpreter every time you talk to DCS.
 Ask to have all forms translated, too.
 DCS must provide an interpreter as soon as possible.
-Do not sign a form or agreement unless it has been translated into your language.
-Do not sign any form or make a written agreement unless you understand the form or agreement.
+Do not sign a form or agreement unless they have translated it into your language.
+Do not sign any form or make a written agreement unless you understand it.